hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 ## Notification Authenticity

-If a `token` is configured, Terraform Enterprise provides an HMAC signature on all `"generic"` notification requests, using the `token` as the key.
+If a `token` is configured, Terraform Cloud provides an HMAC signature on all `"generic"` notification requests, using the `token` as the key.
 This is sent in the `X-TFE-Notification-Signature` header.
 The digest algorithm used is SHA-512.
 Notification target servers should verify the source of the HTTP request by computing the HMAC of the request body using the same shared secret, and dropping any requests with invalid signatures.

 Sample Ruby code for verifying the HMAC: